akzhol0/weather-forecast/README.md

-﻿# weather forecast with api weatherapi this will work until april 8th anyway (not working rn cuz api needs https but there only http)
+﻿# weather forecast with api weatherapi, if its not working api's gone